-The Earthworm Society of Great Britain and Northern Ireland (ESB) aims to promote and support scientific research so that earthworms and their environment can be better understood.
+The Earthworm Society of Britain (ESB) aims to promote and support scientific research so that earthworms and their environment can be better understood.

 Through its work the society aims to encourage the conservation of earthworms and their habitats and to educate and inspire people so that these fascinating creatures may continue to be enjoyed in the future.